Decomposition of multiple packings with subquadratic union complexity: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{thm:main2}] Let $\calX$ be a finite subfamily of $\calF$ and $G$ be the intersection graph of $\calX$.
-We show, for a suitable constant $t\in\setN$, that $G$ contains no subgraph isomorphic to $K_{t,t}$.
+\begin{proof}[Proof of Theorem~\ref{thm:main2}] Let $\calX$ be a finite subfamily of $\calF$ that forms a $k$-fold packing, and let $G$ be the intersection graph of $\calX$.
+We show, for a suitable constant $t\in\setN$ which depends on $k$ and $f$, that $G$ contains no subgraph isomorphic to $K_{t,t}$.
 Then, by Theorem~\ref{thm:fox-pach}, $G$ contains a vertex of degree smaller than $c(t)$, so that we can set $p_f(k)=c(t)$.